AT HOP card: HOP/Snapper card debacle

-Auckland Transport confirmed it had commissioned Thales to provide the new iteration of the "HOP" smart card – called "AT HOP" – and its ticketing terminals, replacing the HOP/Snapper offering on NZ Bus services and introducing the new card onto ferries, trains and all other bus services.
+AT confirmed it had commissioned Thales to provide the new iteration of the "HOP" smart card – called "AT HOP" – and its ticketing terminals, replacing the HOP/Snapper offering on NZ Bus services and introducing the new card onto ferries, trains and all other bus services.

 Launch

-The current blue 'AT HOP card' began rolling out on public transport, starting with the rail network on 28 October 2012.
+The first dark blue 'AT HOP card' began rolling out on public transport, starting with the rail network on 28 October 2012.
 The rollout for all Auckland bus, train and ferry services was completed by March 2014.

 Spark (then Telecom) had trialed a 'virtual AT HOP card' on Android phones with NFC and intended it for release in late 2013.

 Post-launch operation

 A fee of 25 cents for each top up was abolished in July 2014.

-In September 2016, it was reported that the one millionth AT Hop card had been sold, and that 42 per cent of Auckland adults had a card as of June 2016.
+In September 2016, it was reported that the one millionth AT HOP card had been sold, and that 42 per cent of Auckland adults had a card as of June 2016.

 The contract with the Thales Group runs until 2021.
-Auckland Transport has the option to extend the contract to 2026.
-The expectation is that in 2026, Auckland will implement Project NEXT, an open-loop account-based public transport payment system proposed for New Zealand.
+AT has the option to extend the contract to 2026.
+The expectation is that in 2026, Auckland will implement Project NEXT (later renamed to National Ticketing Solution; branded as Motu Move), an open-loop account-based public transport payment system proposed for New Zealand.
 With Auckland joining Project NEXT, implementation of this system across the country should be completed, meaning that from then on, the whole country will use the same system.